the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 If you get error messages, look for the relevant validation error and fix it.

-To make sure that your GitHub repository always has a valid `CITATION.cff` file, you can use the GitHub Action [cff-validator](https://github.com/marketplace/actions/cff-validator).
+To make sure your GitHub repository always has a valid `CITATION.cff` file, you can use the GitHub Action [cff-validator](https://github.com/marketplace/actions/cff-validator).

 #### Step 3.
 Add Your `CITATION.cff` to a Public Code Repository

-After creating a `CITATION.cff` file you will need to add it to your GitHub repository so that GitHub can recognize it.
-GitHub already has instructions to show how to do this.For instructions please see [GitHub guide on software citation.](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)
+After creating a `CITATION.cff` file, you will need to add it to your GitHub repository so that GitHub can recognize it.
+GitHub already has instructions to show how to do this.For instructions please see [GitHub's guide on software citation.](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

 (cm-citable-cff-how-to-cite)=
 ## How to Cite Using `CITATION.cff` (Abel)